kevingorski/kevingorski.com_source/contents/projects-&-portfolio.md

 * <span>jQuery</span>
 * <span>Jasmine for testing the core analysis library</span>
-* <span>Readability for finding the main content on a page</span>
-* <span>Node.js for the bookmarklet hosting site and feedback</span>
+* <span>Node.js & MongoDB for the bookmarklet hosting site as well as accepting and responding to feedback</span>

 ### My Favorite Parts

 * <span>It&rsquo;s a strange kind of fun evaluating specific pages for readability</span>
-* <span>This was one of my first attempts at a non-trivial JavaScript code-base for both client and server</span>
+* <span>This was one of my first attempts at a non-trivial JavaScript codebase for both client and server</span>
 * <span>I made the design for the <abbr title="Can You Read It Now">CYRIN</abbr> homepage and I don&rsquo;t hate it</span>

 ## TrackBoard

-[TrackBoard](https://github.com/kevingorski/TrackBoard) is a browser-based dashboard built with HTML5, CSS3, and JavaScript.
+[TrackBoard](https://github.com/kevingorski/TrackBoard) is a browser-based dashboard built with <abbr title="Hypertext Markup Language">HTML</abbr>5, <abbr title="Cascading Style Sheets">CSS</abbr>3, and JavaScript.
 You can [see a demo of TrackBoard here](http://kevingorski.github.com/TrackBoard).
 Many features have been prioritized to maximize the opportunity to combine progressive enhancement and new-at-the-time browser features rather than based upon delivering something immediately useful.
 The overall goal was to have something more visually pleasing and immediately useful to a development team like the [Panic Status Board](http://www.panic.com/blog/2010/03/the-panic-status-board/).
-There are other, more complete commercial products in the same vein like [Geckoboard](http://www.geckoboard.com/) that now exist in this space, but I was able to implement a decent set of features by utilizing open source libraries like [jQuery](http://jquery.com/) and [Modernizr](http://modernizr.com/), which are credited on the project page.
+There are other, more complete commercial products in the same vein like [Geckoboard](http://www.geckoboard.com/) that now exist in this space, but I was able to implement a decent set of features by utilizing open source libraries like [jQuery](http://jquery.com/) and [Modernizr](http://modernizr.com/).